arfc/moltres/tutorial/PinCell/README.md

 ## Pin Cell

 Here, group constants are taken from an example SCALE output using MoltresXS.
-These will be used to generate an HDF5 file, which can be used by moltres.
+These will be used to generate an HDF5 file, which can be used by MOLTRES.

 ### SCALE Input file